Null-Validated Topological Signatures of Financial Market Dynamics: Conclusions

 \section{Conclusions}

-We introduce a null-validated topological measure for quantifying market complexity and establish that it captures geometric and temporal structure in Bitcoin log return dynamics that is not reducible to sentiment or latent stochastic volatility.
-The analysis treats the $L^1$ norm of the persistence landscape derived from sliding-window delay embeddings as a scalar summary of reconstructed state-space geometry and demonstrates its sensitivity to nontrivial temporal organization.
+We introduced a null-validated topological framework for quantifying financial market complexity and applied it to Bitcoin daily log returns and the S\&P 500 index as examples of cryptocurrency and broad U.S. equity-market dynamics.
+The analysis treats the $L^1$ norm of the persistence landscape derived from sliding window delay embeddings as a scalar summary of reconstructed state-space geometry.
+Across both markets, this quantity is sensitive to periods of market stress, but it is not merely a restatement of volatility.
+Instead, it provides a complementary descriptor of temporal organization in financial return dynamics.

-Comparison with filtered stochastic volatility estimates shows that the persistence-landscape norm and volatility encode distinct dynamical information.
-During high stress regimes, the two quantities exhibit strong positive association, whereas outside these regimes the dependence may weaken and become unstable.
-Rolling correlation analysis confirms that the coupling between topology and volatility is non-stationary, with a dominant regime shift separating periods of strong alignment from those characterized by weak or fluctuating association.
-The persistence of elevated topological signal during low volatility intervals implies that geometric organization in delay space is not eliminated by volatility normalization.
+Comparison with filtered stochastic volatility estimates shows that persistence-landscape norms and volatility encode related but distinct information.
+During high stress regimes, the two quantities tend to co-move, reflecting the joint presence of large fluctuations and pronounced geometric structure in delay space.
+However, the strength and stability of this relationship differ across markets.
+In Bitcoin, the topology-volatility coupling is more unstable and exhibits a clearer regime shift, with periods in which the topological signal persists or fluctuates even as volatility contracts.
+In the S\&P 500, the coupling is more consistently positive, especially during the COVID-19 crash and the 2022 equity-market stress regime, but the relationship remains time-varying and the topological signal displays localized bursts that are not identical to the smoother filtered volatility process.

+For Bitcoin, the residual analysis further shows that temporal structure remains in the topological signal after accounting for stochastic volatility and coarse sentiment variation.
+This indicates that the norm of the persistence landscape is not fully explained by conventional scale-based measures or by broad sentiment effects.
+More generally, the rolling correlation analyses for both Bitcoin and the S\&P 500 show that the dependence between topology and volatility is regime-dependent rather than fixed over time.